 “The queen,” he said, glancing at the God King’s pavilion.

-“They sent the younger daughter, you know,” Blushweaver said idly.
+“They sent the wrong daughter, you know,” Blushweaver said.
 “Changed plans at the last moment.
-Picked the youngest daughter, wrapped her up, and shipped her off instead of the eldest, who had been going through training to become queen.”
+They picked the youngest daughter, wrapped her up, and shipped her off instead of the eldest, who had been going through training to become queen.”

 Lightsong paused.
 “Clever,” he admitted.

 “Clever?”
 Blushweaver said.
 “It’s downright brilliant.
-The various Gods who had a mind to care had paid a fortune in coins over the years learning about, spying upon, and studying the mindset of the eldest daughter.
-Those who thought to make a backup studied the second daughter, the one they’ve made a monk.
+Do you know what a fortune in coins we all paid these last twenty years to spy upon, study, and learn about the mindset of the eldest daughter?
+Those of us who thought to make a backup studied the second daughter, the one they’ve made a monk.
 She would have made a reasonable second choice, had the eldest fallen sick.
 But the youngest?
 Nobody gave her half a thought.”

 And so the Idris get to send a random element into court, Lightsong thought.
-One that upsets the plans and connivings that our politicians have been working on for decades.
+One that upsets plans and connivings that our politicians have been working on for decades.

 It was brilliant.
-Assuming, of course, the Idris had a reasonable goal in mind.

 “Nobody knows anything about her,” Blushweaver said, frowning deeply.
 She obviously did not like being taken by surprise.
-“My spies in Idris say the girl is of little consequence--which makes me worry that this new queen is even more dangerous than I’d feared.”
+“My spies in Idris say the girl is of little consequence--which makes me worry that she is even more dangerous than I’d feared.”

 Lightsong raised an eyebrow.
 “And you don’t think, maybe, that you might be over-reacting a tad?”

 “Oh?”
 Blushweaver asked.
 “And tell me, what would you do if you wanted to inject an agent into the court?
-Do what everyone expects?
-Or, set up a dummy that you can train and show off, drawing attention away from the real agent, who you can secretly train, make everyone think is unimportant, then send off to achieve an agenda that nobody thought to investigate?”
+Would you do what everyone expected you to?
+Or, would you set up a dummy that you can train and show off, drawing attention away from the real agent, who you can train secretly?
+Someone you imply is unimportant, then can send off to achieve an agenda that nobody thought to investigate?”

 Lightsong rubbed his chin.
-She has a point, he thought.
-Part of him acknowledged, however, that it was probably just the court inside him that thought so.
+She has a point.
+Part of him acknowledged, however, that it was probably just the politician inside of him that thought so.
 Living among so many scheming people tended to make one see plots everywhere.

-And yet, it was a very clever plan.
-Real or imagined, the plot that Blushweaver suggested had a very real chance of being dangerous.
+And yet, real or imagined, the plot that Blushweaver suggested had a very serious chance of being dangerous.
 What better way to get an assassin close to the God King than to send someone to marry him?
+No, that would be foolish.
+Killing the God King would just cause Hallandren to go on the rampage.

-Or, perhaps, simply a woman trained in the art of skilled manipulation.
-A woman everyone else would underestimate, but who would secretly--at night--poison the mind of the God King.
+But, if they’d sent a woman trained in the art of skilled manipulation--a woman everyone else would underestimate, but who could secretly poison the mind of the God King. . . .

 “It’s like I said before,” Blushweaver said.
 “We need to be ready to act.
 I won’t sit and let my kingdom be pulled away from me--I won’t idly be cast out as the Royals once were.
-You have command of one fourth of the Lifeless in the royal guard.
+You have command of one fourth of the Lifeless in the royal army.
 That’s five thousand soldiers who don’t need to eat, and who can march tirelessly.
-If we convince the other three to join us. . . .”
+If we convince the other three Returned with Commands to join us. . . .”

-Lightsong paused, then nodded.
-Then, he stood.
+Lightsong thought for a moment, then nodded.
+And then, he stood.

 “What are you doing?”
 Blushweaver asked, sitting up.